mahdouglass/torchandwait/src/pages/index.md

         predefined path.
 While it is nice to have a predictable setting, that might not work with all of your players.
     - image: /img/beholder.jpg
-      text: Miniatures are a fun way to indulge in a dungeons and dragons.
+      text: Miniatures are a fun way to indulge in Dungeons and Dragons or other tabletop games.
 While I haven't had much use for them online, I have purchased a number that I would like to show off.
 I am by no means a professional painter, but I hope you enjoy looking through them.
     - image: /img/graveyard.png
       text: Battlemaps are one of the things that I have made great use of since starting dungeons and dragons.
 I have made many of my own to fill